 Note: Richard’s family is planning a memorial in his honor with a date and time to be announced.

-Richard James Lewis, 72, passed away suddenly August 24, 2022 with his wife Tanya, and daughter Lauren, by his side.
-In his long design career, Lewis was a leader, speaker, advisor, collaborator, mentor and an award-winning designer.
+Richard James Lewis, 72, passed away suddenly on August 24, 2022, with his wife Tanya, and daughter Lauren, by his side.
+In his long design career, Lewis was a leader, speaker, advisor, collaborator, mentor, and an award-winning designer.

 Lewis joined the Institute in 1978 (then the Institute of Store Planners) through the Los Angeles Chapter.
-He would go on to serve as its Chapter President and later serve four years as International President followed by two years at International Chairman.
+He would go on to serve as its Chapter President and later serve four years as International President followed by two years as International Chairman.
 As International President, he conceptualized and produced two conferences on Retail/Entertainment in Las Vegas.
-He was an early proponent of UX — user experience, guest experience and customer journey.
+He was an early proponent of UX -- user experience, guest experience, and customer journey.
 For his many contributions to the Institute, Lewis was named a Fellow.

 Said Linda Kruger, “Jerry (Gelsomino) and I first met Richard during an ISP function in NYC.
 He was immediately welcoming and congenial.
-In later years I had the opportunity to collaborate with Richard on several projects for retail in Japan, Indonesia and China.
-Throughout our work together, he was a brilliant collaborator, very hands on in producing solutions and presentations.
-Very much team player.
-On a personal level he was open, kind and ready with a smile or a chuckle.
+In later years I had the opportunity to collaborate with Richard on several projects for retail in Japan, Indonesia, and China.
+Throughout our work together, he was a brilliant collaborator, and very hands-on in producing solutions and presentations.
+Very much a team player.
+On a personal level, he was open, kind, and ready with a smile or a chuckle.
 Much of what he held dear were his wife Tanya and daughter Lauren as well as close friends.
-Most of the time we’ve known Richard many miles have been between us, but we stayed in touch and the occasional catch up was always welcome.
+Most of the time we’ve known Richard many miles have been between us, but we stayed in touch and the occasional catch-up was always welcome.
 Learning of his passing has left a hole.
 It was just too soon to be without him.”